wp-plugins/active-directory-integration/readme.txt

 = Authentication is successfull but the user is not authorized by group membership.
 What is wrong? = A common mistake is that the Base DN is set to a wrong value.
 If the user resides in an Organizational Unit (OU) that is not "below" the Base DN the groups the user belongs to can not be determined.
 A quick solution is to set the Base DN to something like `dc=mydomain,dc=local` without any OU.

+= I want to use Sync Back but don't want to use a Global Sync User.
+What can I do? = You must give your users the permission to change their own attributes in Active Directory.
+To do so, you must give write permission on "SELF" (internal security principal).
+Run ADSIedit.msc, right click the OU all your users belong to, choose "Properties", go on tab "Security", add the user "SELF" and give him the permission to write.

+= I use the User Meta feature.
+Which type I should use for which attribute? = Not all attribute types from the Active Directory schema are supported and there are some special types.
+Types marked as SyncBack can be synced back to AD (if the attribute is writeable).
+* string: **Unicode String**s like "homePhone" - SyncBack
+* list: a list of **Unicode String**s like "otherHomePhone" - SyncBack
+* integer: **Integer**s or **Large Integer* attributes like "logonCount" - SyncBack
+* bool: **Boolean**s use it from boolean attributes like "fromEntry"
+* octet: **Octet String**s like  "jpegPhoto"
+* time: **UTC Coded Time** like "whenCreated"
+* timestamp: **Integer**s which store timestamps (not the unix ones) like "lastLogon"

+= Why will no users be imported if I'm using "Domain Users" as security group for Bulk Import? = Here we have a special problem with the builtin security group "Domain Users".
+In detail: the security group "Domain Users" is usually the primary group of all users.
+In this case the members of this security group are not listed in the members attribute of the group.
+To import all users of the security group "Domain Users" you must set the option "Import members of security groups" to "**Domain Users;id:513**".
+The part "id:513" means "Import all users whos primaryGroupID is 513."
+And as you might have guessed, 513 is the ID of the security group "Domain Users".

 == Screenshots ==